Kuhaylan Abu ‘Arqub in the Abbas Pasha Manuscript

 – from Aal Mandil of Bani Khalid it passed in battle to the al-Dawish leading clan of the great Mutayr Bedouin tribe, on the “day” of al-Radimah, which is one of the most famous and significant Bedouin battles, pitting the Mutayr and their allies against Bani Khalid and their allies.
 A “day” in Bedouin parlance is a specific episode in Bedouin warfare that could last for days or even weeks.

-– This Kuhaylat Ibn Fajri mare was wounded in the battle of al-Radimah, which the Bani Khalid lost, and could not walk anymore.
+— This Kuhaylat Ibn Fajri mare was wounded in the battle of al-Radimah, which the Bani Khalid lost, and could not walk anymore.
 The Bani Khalid decided to kill her so that al-Dawish does not take her.
-They struck her hock (‘arqub in Arabic) and left her for dead, and retreated.
+They struck her hock (‘arqub in Arabic), left her behind as dead, and retreated.
 Yet the mare survived in the ownership of the victorious Faysal al-Dawish, who gave her to one of his men, Duwayhi Ibn Kan’aan of Mutayr, with whom she recovered, and eventually produced nine fillies and colts, some of which went to the High Stud of Abbas Pasha, with the others going to Faysal Ibn Turki Ibn Saud, or being sold to India.
 Her descendants then spread among the tribes.

 – The mare whose hock was struck was known as ‘mother of hock’ or Umm ‘Arqub in Arabic, and her descendants were named after her too, but they are originally Kuhaylan al-Fajri.

-Fascinating and illuminating.
+1. Fascinating and illuminating.
 Your research and input are simply priceless, Edouard.
 Thank you for all your efforts.

-The Kuhaylan Umm ´Arqub strain is maintained at the Saudi state stud at Dirab.
+2. The Kuhaylan Umm ´Arqub strain is maintained at the Saudi state stud at Dirab.
 Are there other sources of this strain outside of Saudi Arabia?